yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/_index.md

 showAsideToc: true
 ---

-YSQL supports all PostgreSQL-compatible builtin functions and operators.
-Following table lists the currently documented ones.
+YugaByte Structured Query Language (YSQL) supports all PostgreSQL-compatible built-in functions and operators.
+The following statements are the currently documented ones.

 | Statement | Description |
 |-----------|-------------|